seansp/LISAv2/README.md

 ## Overview

 LISAv2 (Linux Integrated Service Automation) is the One-stop automation solution for Linux images/kernel testing on Microsoft Azure and Hyper-V. LISA-v2 supports both Microsoft Azure and Hyper-V automation, and they use PowerShell, BASH and python scripts.
-Tests for feature, performance, stress and regression about new Linux Operating Systems and kernels.
-The test suite provides Build Verification Tests (BVTs), Azure VNET Tests and Network tests.
+It includes feature, performance, stress and regression tests about new Linux Operating Systems and Kernels.
+The test suite provides Build Verification Tests (BVTs), Azure VNET Tests and Network tests also.

 ### Prerequisite